Attached vs. Liven: Which App Is Better for Fixing Anxious, Disorganized or Avoidant Attachment?

 What makes Attached special:

-- Based on Real Psychology: Uses proven tools like CBT (Cognitive Behavioral Therapy), MI (Motivational Interviewing), attachment theory to help you think differently and feel better.
+- Based on Psychology: Uses proven tools like CBT (Cognitive Behavioral Therapy), MI (Motivational Interviewing), attachment theory to help you think differently and feel better.

 - Short, Helpful Lessons: Easy-to-understand lessons teach you about your emotions and relationships.